 This time in the calendar can be particularly challenging from a 'mojo' point of view.

 There are also dark mornings and evenings and colder, wetter weather to contend with (for those of us in the Northern Hemisphere at least).
 At this time of year it’s easier than ever to just say "F*ck this" and skip training altogether.

 Don’t get me wrong, I do believe in taking a decent end of year break if you've had a long, hard season.
 This is crucial to mental and physical recuperation.

 But, assuming that your planned downtime is coming to an end, I thought it might be a good time to offer up a few tips gleaned from more than twenty years of tricking, cajoling and persuading myself to go out and train when frankly I'd much rather have hit the snooze button or spent more time working on the Homer Simpson-esque ass-groove in my sofa instead.

 Set your next goal ASAP

 Over the years I've learnt that lining up the next significant goal is the best way to motivate you to train.
-It’s why I’ve tried to carry on doing a fairly big event each year even though I’m nowhere near as competitive as I used to be.
+It’s why I’ve tried to carry on doing a fairly big event each year (2020 apart!) even though I’m nowhere near as competitive as I used to be.

-I simply find that without something fairly challenging in the diary in the not too distant future, I am far more likely to give in to the urge to skip a session when I just don’t feel like it.
+I simply find that without something fairly challenging in the diary in the not too distant future, I'm far more likely to give in to the urge to skip a session when I just don’t feel like it.
 Without a significant goal on the horizon, I find that something of a downward spiral kicks in.